KBA-Quebec/.github/profile/README.md

 # Specific objectives

 ## 0 - Classify work already done
+- [ ] Create and evaluate issues for started KBAs in KBA_proposal
-- [ ] Put the KBAs started in the GitHub project
+- [ ] Put the proposal documents started in the GitHub repo
 - [ ] Divide plant only KBAs vs plant + other taxon
 - [ ] Search for other species near sites
 - [ ] Identify missing ressources / organization to contact
 - [ ] Make an outreach communication strategy
+    - [ ] Create template for newly contacted expert
+    - [ ] Create invitation template for both workshop

 ## 1 - Complete the KBAs started - March 31th
 - [ ] Complete the KBAs for which we have all the information